Catherine Hogg Blair: Support of suffrage

-Blair was an active member of the Women's Social and Political Union (WSPU), chaired local meetings and wrote to the press.
+Cathrine was an active member of the Women's Social and Political Union (WSPU), chaired local meetings and wrote to the press.
 Although an ardent defender of militancy, she did not participate in militant protests because of her young family.
 Blair established her farm as a clandestine refuge for Scottish suffragettes who had been released from prison under licence as a result of the Cat and Mouse Act.
 Her husband, Thomas Blair, was supportive, resigning his vice-presidency of the local Liberal party because of the government's treatment of the suffrage question.
-Blair was a friend of a fellow suffragette, Nannie Brown, who also worked on the Scottish Women's Rural Institutes.
+Cathrine was a friend of a fellow suffragette, Nannie Brown, who also worked on the Scottish Women's Rural Institutes.

 During the 1911 census, to protest that she would only be recorded as the "wife" of Thomas Blair, she moved herself and her children to a nearby barn so that the census form would need to show her as a person in her own right.
 Blair's actions were part of a wider boycott of the 1911 census, enacted by suffragette organisations.

+In 1913 The Prisoners (Temporary Discharge for Ill Health) Act 1913 was passed, commonly known as the "Cat & Mouse Act".
+The consequence of this act was that women were not force fed if they went on hunger strike in prison.
+Those that went on hunger strike were realised if their health became critical but were required to return when they had recovered.
+Catherine supported some of these women on her farm including allowing them to hide from the authorities.